telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/overview.md

 Individual sheets can be bound to a Data Source in a special data-driven mode.

-For more information on the data-binding Spreadsheet functionality, refer to the [article on biding the Spreadsheet to a data source]({% slug bind_todata_source_spreadsheet_widget %}).
+For more information on the data-binding Spreadsheet functionality, refer to the [article on binding the Spreadsheet to a data source]({% slug bind_todata_source_spreadsheet_widget %}).

 ## Mobile Integration